DreamVu/3D-Object-Detection-Tracking/README.md

       chmod +x ./*.sh
       ./install.sh

 Once complete please reboot the system.

+## Steps to connect to the device
-Make sure that PAL Max camera is properly connected via the ethernet before running the application.
+      Make sure that PAL Max camera is properly connected via the ethernet.
+      Select the `DirectConnect` profile for wired connections.
+Option to select the profile can be found on the top-right corner under wired connections section.

 ## Documentation